kuanhungchen/awesome-tiny-object-detection/README.md

 ## Updates

+* (03/26):
+    * Add paper and code for _Learning Calibrated-Guidance for Object Detection in Aerial Images_
 * (03/20):
     * Add paper and code for _ReDet: A Rotation-equivariant Detector for Aerial Object Detection_
     * Update code for _Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges_